Did you know that 30% of small business owners place accountants at the top of their most trusted advisors?

 There’s a number of different answers to this question, but building a strong brand identity is the first step you should take as it’s something that will impact all your marketing efforts.

-The term “brand” is frequently associated with a logo and other visual elements, but branding and marketing for accountants are much more than that.
+The term “brand” is frequently associated with a logo and other visual elements, but branding and online marketing for accountants are much more than that.
 A brand is what defines your business and differentiates it from the other accounting firms.

 It’s how your accounting firm is perceived by your clients and prospects, as well as your entire target audience.
 Your brand identity is the personality of your business, and it’s what helps people remember and distinguish it from other firms offering the same or similar services.